-A quick note: Your lender may ask you to purchase creditor insurance, which provides assurance that the loan will be repaid in the event of your death or disability, but they're prohibited from making it a requirement.
+A quick note: Your lender may ask you to purchase creditor insurance.
+This form of insurance provides assurance that the loan will be repaid in the event of your death or disability.
+However, lenders are prohibited from making it a requirement.
 You can learn more about creditor insurance in our Small Business Financing 101 article, What Is Creditor Insurance?.

 What should I do if my application is rejected?

-Are small business terms loans right for me?
+Are small business term loans right for me?